Capitol (TV series): Cancellation

-During most of its run, the show had steady ratings and held on in the middle of the pack of the soaps.
+During most of its run, the show had steady ratings and held on in the middle of the pack among the soaps.
 The storylines that were resolved beginning in the 1985–86 season, however, caused a rather steep fall in ratings.
-Not only was Scotty Harper revealed to have been fathered by Sam Clegg, Senator Mark Denning turned out to be a spy.
+Not only was Scotty Harper revealed to have been fathered by Sam Clegg, but Senator Mark Denning turned out to be a spy.
 Sloane was paired with an Arab prince, Prince Ali (Peter Lochran), which gave the opportunity for some exotic love scenes.
 With Clarissa not sure if the man she thought was Baxter was really her long presumed dead husband, the show veered further off track by revealing that Clarissa and Baxter's son, Matt, was really Prince Ali's long-lost brother, adopted by Baxter to prevent him from being killed.
-However, the addition of film and stage actress Janis Paige as Sam's long gone first wife Laureen was filled with potential that never got the chance to be explored.
+However, the addition of film and stage actress Janis Paige as Sam's long-gone first wife, Laureen, was filled with potential that never got the chance to be explored.

 By early summer 1986, CBS had lost faith in Capitol and, needing a replacement, then-head of CBS Daytime, Michael Brockman requested proposals from industry writers and producers.
 Veteran producer Paul Rauch responded with an idea for a more satirical serial called Grosse Pointe about a wealthy and dysfunctional blue blood family from Grosse Pointe, while Ryan's Hope co-creator Claire Labine's proposed drama was titled Celebration that would revolve around a middle-class family in the suburbs of Cleveland that would be produced by Procter & Gamble.
 Her family-driven concept and traditional approach lacked the overt glamour of Capitol and fell more along the lines of As the World Turns or Another World, but would include a modern 80s twist to keep the show current.
 Ultimately, however, neither Rauch's nor Labine's concepts would make it to the air.